Phloemus/ABRomics-Graph/graph/README.md

 to generate new ttl files that can be added in the **graph-instance** directory.

 When adding ttl files in **graph-instance** directory, virtuoso will not automatically update the graph database.
-To update it use execute the **reload.sh** (in /usr/local/virtuoso-opensource/share/virtuoso/vad) script in the virutoso container.
+To update it use execute the **clear_abromics_graph.sh** (in /usr/local/virtuoso-opensource/share/virtuoso/vad) script in the virutoso container and then load it back using the **load.sh** script.
 The script will make virutoso reload all the ttl files.

-## Deleting data